ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 *[Tigra Genesis]:
 ~~~

-Abbreviation definitions can be anywhere in the document.
-They are stripped from the final document, just like [link](#links-reference-style) and [image](#images-reference-style) definitions.
+Abbreviation definitions can be placed anywhere in your document.
+They are stripped from the final output, just like [link](#links-reference-style) and [image](#images-reference-style) definitions.